davidde/notes/GIT.md

 Afterwards, simply:
 $ git checkout master
 $ git branch -d test-branch
-to checkout master, and delete the branch if you don't need it anymore.
+to checkout master, and delete the branch (locally) if you don't need it anymore.
+To also delete the branch remotely (on Github):
+$ git push origin --delete 'test_branch'

 * git commit -m "Description of changes"
 Commit all tracked files permanently to version history.